NaeuralEdgeProtocol/tutorials/README.md

 sess.close()
 ```

+---

 ## Episode #3 - Using devcontainer and self-configuration

 We create a `Dockerfile` and a `devcontainer.json` file to create a development container for our project.
-Strting with version
+As promissed version 2.6 is here so now the configuration is done automatically by the SDK.

+---

+## Episode #4 - Basic Filtering

 Lets modify the initial example by adding now a extra callback for payload processing and no matter if the payload is encrypted or not we can still see some basic protocol info.
 ```python